White Sox SS Anderson leaves game with knee soreness

-MINNEAPOLIS — Chicago White Sox shortstop Tim Anderson left Monday’s game in Minnesota with left knee soreness after being involved in a minor collision at third base.
+MINNEAPOLIS — White Sox shortstop Tim Anderson left Chicago’s game in Minnesota on Monday with left knee soreness after being involved in a minor collision at third base.

 Wallner slid into Anderson’s legs as he went into the base.

+“He felt a little bit of pain when it happened and he felt like he could play through it, and then it just stiffened up a little bit,” White Sox manager Pedro Grifol said.
+“We’ll see how that plays out, but I’m optimistic.”

 Anderson was down for several minutes before getting up and staying in the game.
 He was replaced in the next inning by Romy González.
-The team announced Anderson is being further evaluated.
+The team announced after the game that Anderson is being further evaluated.

 The two-time All-Star is hitting .298 while playing in every game so far this season.